datamesh-governance/datamesh-governance.com/README.md

 Curated examples for [Data Mesh](https://www.datamesh-architecture.com) [guiding values](#guiding-values), an [operating model](#operating-model), and [global policies](#policies) to support a federated governance group.

+We want this to be an open source collection of policy examples, driven by the community.
+Contribute by submitting a pull request on the [GitHub repository](https://github.com/datamesh-governance/datamesh-governance.com).

 <img src="images/governance.png" alt="Data Mesh Governance" width="1024">

 The [data mesh governance group](operating-model/members/members.md) consists of representatives from the domain teams and the data platform team.